elatov/elatov.github.io/_posts/2014-01-05-updating-esxi-5-0u2-esxi-5-1u1.md

 > You can update a host with image profiles stored in a software depot that is accessible through a URL or in an offline ZIP depot.
 >
-> &#8230;
+> ...
 >
 > Update the existing image profile to include the VIBs or install new VIBs. <a href="http://virtuallyhyper.com/wp-content/uploads/2014/01/esxcli-update-51-guide.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2014/01/esxcli-update-51-guide.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2014/01/esxcli-update-51-guide.png" alt="esxcli update 51 guide Updating ESXi 5.0U2 to ESXi 5.1U1" width="560" height="190" class="alignnone size-full wp-image-9971" title="Updating ESXi 5.0U2 to ESXi 5.1U1" /></a>

 I did some research and I came across <a href="http://www.virtuallyghetto.com/2012/09/a-pretty-cool-method-of-upgrading-to.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.virtuallyghetto.com/2012/09/a-pretty-cool-method-of-upgrading-to.html']);">A Pretty Cool Method of Upgrading to ESXi 5.1</a>.
 In that post it describes the process on how to update to 5.1 with **esxcli** and download the upgrade from a VMware hosted VUM depot.
 In summary here are the steps:

 1. Open firewall to allow outbound HTTP traffic: `esxcli network firewall ruleset set -e true -r httpClient`
-2. Check available &#8220;profiles&#8221; to be applied: `esxcli software sources profile list -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml`
+2. Check available "profiles" to be applied: `esxcli software sources profile list -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml`
 3. Apply one of the profiles, in the below example it uses the 5.1 profile: `esxcli software profile update -d https://hostupdate.vmware.com/software/VUM/PRODUCTION/main/vmw-depot-index.xml -p ESXi-5.1.0-799733-standard`

 In the example from the above post, the blogger goes from 5.0u1 to 5.1 using **esxcli** (not sure why the VMware KB states otherwise).